-A pre-construction burrowing owl survey may be required by CDFW to determine if any owls have moved on to the site since March 7, 2023 surveys.
-As stated in CDFW's Staff Report on Burrowing Owl Mitigation, the most effective method of completing a pre-construction survey (take avoidance survey) should be performed within 30 days of ground disturbance, followed by a final pre-construction survey within 24 hours of breaking ground.
+A pre-construction burrowing owl survey will be required by CDFW to determine if any owls have moved on to the site since January 11, 2024, surveys.
+As stated in CDFW's Staff Report on Burrowing Owl Mitigation, the most effective method of completing a pre-construction survey (take avoidance survey) should be performed no less than 14 days prior of ground disturbance, followed by a final pre-construction survey within 24 hours of breaking ground.